FAlmeida-switch/devops-24-25-1241906/CA1/README.md

 2.3 **Creating runServer task**

-The creation of a runServer was necessary to automatize its functioning, so inside `build.gradle` the following task was created, following the runClient example one:
+The creation of a runServer was necessary to automatize its functioning, therefore, inside `build.gradle`, the following task was created, following the runClient example:

 ```java
 task runServer(type:JavaExec, dependsOn:classes){